-Arthur J. Friedman is a litigation partner in the Real Estate, Land Use and Environmental Practice Group in the firm’s San Francisco office.
+Arthur J. Friedman is of counsel in the firm’s San Francisco office.

 AREAS OF PRACTICE: